Resurgent Pavlyuchenkova Faces Outsider Zidansek In French Open Semi-finals - UrduPoint

 Earlier, the unheralded Zidansek became the first woman representing Slovenia to advance to the last four at a Grand Slam after beating in-form Spaniard Paula Badosa 7-5, 4-6, 8-6.

 "It feels overwhelming.
-It's hard to take it in this fast," said Zidansek, who had never before gone beyond the second round at a major.
+It's hard to take it in this fast," said Zidansek, who had never gone beyond the second round of a Slam before this year's Roland Garros.

 Zidansek recovered from 3-0 and a double break down in the first set and saved three break points at 6-6 in the decider against Badosa, the 33rd seed with the most clay court wins (17) on the WTA tour this season.

-The Greek fifth seed will try to reach a third successive major semi-final, having lost a thrilling five-setter to Novak Djokovic in Paris last year.
+Greek fifth seed Tsitsipas will try to reach a third successive major semi-final, having lost a thrilling five-setter to Novak Djokovic in Paris last year.

 Blocking his path is second seed Medvedev, the Russian who hadn't won a match in four previous visits to the French Open but has looked increasingly assured on clay over the past week.